Figure 1 depicts how much more primitive the 3S imperatives (Satiety, Sex, and Safety) are than emotions and consciousness.

 That is on our most conscious, most deliberate days.

-See Nature-Nurture for critical periods of learning, shaping our final mental shape
+Nature-Nurture discusses the critical periods of learning, which shapes our mental worldview

-See Semantic Maps for insight into human integration of 3S Imperatives
+Semantic Maps delivers insight into how we integrate the 3S Imperatives